SigmaHQ/sigma-specification/appendix_meta_rules.md

 * X invalid login alerts on a unique host
 * Invalid login alert on the same host but from X remote
 * Alert A, B and C in the same timespan

-### File Inclusion

-Sometimes it makes sense to define rules for events in a different file than the correlations, e.g. to make them reusable from multiple correlations or make it possible to use them independently.
-For this reason, another document type is included for file inclusion.
-An inclusion can be defined by setting the action attribute to include.
-All rules contained in the referenced file are handled as if they were defined in the including file.

 ### Global Filter rules